 We are required to evaluate the carrying value of our long-lived assets, amortizable intangible assets and goodwill.
 Amortizable intangible assets include customer-related intangibles that resulted from previous acquisitions.
 Such intangibles are amortized over periods up to ten years.
 Quarterly, we assess whether circumstances exist which suggest that the carrying value of long-lived and amortizable intangible assets (asset groups) may not be recoverable.
 When applicable, we assess the recoverability of the carrying value of our long-lived assets (asset groups) and certain amortizable intangible assets based on estimated undiscounted cash flows generated from such assets (asset groups).
 We determine asset groups based on the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
 In assessing the recoverability of these assets, we forecast cash flows based on various operating assumptions such as revenue forecasted by product line, in-process research and development cost, and other direct costs.
 Significant judgment is required in determining the recoverability, including the timing and appropriateness of the estimated undiscounted cash flows.
-If the forecast of undiscounted cash flows does not exceed the carrying value of such assets.
+If the forecast of undiscounted cash flows does not exceed the carrying value of the long-lived and amortizable intangible assets, we record an impairment charge to the extent the carrying value exceeded the fair value of such assets.
 Significant judgment may be required in estimating fair value dependent on the availability of objective, market-based, evidence and the input level (e.g., Level 1, 2 or 3) of that evidence.